Asset Tokenization

 Cost Reduction

-Traditional mortgage origination involves numerous intermediaries:
+Traditional mortgage origination involves numerous intermediaries, each adding cost:

 • Title companies — verifying property ownership